cheeseman-lab/OpticalPooledScreens/example_analysis/merge_3/README.md

 ## Dependencies

-- Python libraries: numpy, pandas, matplotlib, seaborn, tifffile
+- Python libraries: numpy, pandas, matplotlib, seaborn
 - ops package modules:
-  - ops.firesnake: For specific phenotype processing functions used in the Snakemake workflow
+  - ops.firesnake: For wrappers used in the Snakemake workflow
-      - ops.features: For feature extraction
-      - ops.morphology_features: For morphological feature calculations
-      - ops.cp_emulator: For emulating CellProfiler functionality
-      - ops.cellpose: For cell segmentation using Cellpose
-      - ops.process: For image processing operations
+      - ops.triangle_hash: For triangle-based point matching
   - ops.qc: For quality control functions

 ## Notes

 Given different formats of saving data in either a well based (single or multichannel) or tile based (multichannel) format, we provide example analysis for the two respective cases.
-These workflows differ largely only their alignment and image correction step.
+For this step, there is no difference in these workflows.

-- Ensure all paths and parameters are correctly set in the Snakemake and Python files before running the workflow.
+- Ensure input files exist in the correct directories before running the workflow
-- The evaluation step is crucial to confirm the quality and correctness of the phenotype processing results.
+- The determinant range should be adjusted based on:
+  - Objective magnifications (e.g., 20X vs 10X)
+  - Camera binning settings
+  - Expected variation in alignment
+- Initial sites should be carefully chosen to represent well-distributed points across the imaging area
-- Before running the full workflow, it is recommended to test the pipeline on a single well or cycle using `ph_2_smk_test.ipynb`.
+- Before running the full workflow, it is recommended to test the pipeline on these initial alignments using `merge_3_smk_test.ipynb`.

 ## File structure for running

 ```
 plate/
-├── ph_2.smk
+├── merge_3.smk
-├── input_ph_tif/
+├── hash_3.smk
-├── ph_2/
+├── process_ph/
+│   └── tables/
-│   ├── ph_2_smk_test.ipynb
+├── process_sbs/
-│   ├── ph_2.sh
+│   └── tables/
+└── merge_3/
-│   ├── ph_2_eval.py
+│   ├── merge_3_smk_test.ipynb
-│   ├── ph_2_eval.sh
+│   ├── merge_3.sh
-│   ├── csv/*
+│   ├── merge_3_eval.py
-│   ├── tif/*
+│   ├── merge_3_eval.sh
 │   ├── hdf/*
-│   └── qc/*
-└── process_ph/
-    ├── images/*
-    └── tables/*
+└── alignment/*
 ```

 Directories marked with an asterisk contain files generated by this workflow.

 Note:
-- Ensure that your input TIFF files from the preprocessing step are in the `input_ph_tif/` and `illumination_correction/` directories before running the workflow.
+- Ensure that your input files from the previous processing steps are in the `process_ph/tables/` and `process_sbs/tables/` directories before running the workflow.
-- The test workflow will generate example output files for one tile in the `ph_2/csv/`, `ph_2/tif/` directories.
+- The test workflow (`merge_3_smk_test.ipynb`) will help visualize and validate alignment parameters for your initial sites.
-- The Snakemake run will generate output files in `process_ph/images/` and `process_ph/tables/` directories.
+- The Snakemake workflows will generate:
+   - Fast alignment files in `merge_3/hdf/`
-- The evaluation step will generate output files in `ph_2/hdf/` and `ph_2/qc/` directories.
+   - Merged alignment files in `alignment/`
+   - Final merged dataset in `merge_3/hdf/`

-- Maintaining this file structure is crucial for the correct execution of the workflow.
+Maintaining this file structure is crucial for the correct execution of the workflow.
 Any changes to the structure may require corresponding adjustments in the scripts.